• Skip to main content

 Jaan Tallinn is a founding engineer of Skype and Kazaa.
 He is a co-founder of the Cambridge Centre for Existential Risk, Future of Life Institute, and philanthropically supports other existential risk research organizations.
 He is also a partner at Ambient Sound Investments, an active angel investor, and has served on the Estonian President’s Academic Advisory Board.

-Filed Under: Podcasts Tagged With: AI, Artificial Intelligence, Jaan Tallinn, singularity, Technological Singularity
+Filed Under: Podcasts Tagged With: Artificial Intelligence, singularity, Technological Singularity

 The Singularity Must Be Decentralized